 “With this new, innovative MRI technology, we are able to offer a new standard of imaging care to Chester County residents,” says Robert Pinsk, MD, campus chief of Radiology at Paoli Hospital.
 “Matched with our highly-skilled, board-certified radiologists, we’re able to provide a superior experience for our patients.”

 And Bird agrees that her experience was a superior one.
-From the friendly staff to the convenient hours and location, she says her experience at the Main Line Health Center at Exton Square will be her MRI destination going forward.
+From the friendly staff to the convenient hours and location, she says her experience at Main Line Health Exton Square will be her MRI destination going forward.

 “If I had to go back for an MRI, that’s the first place I would go, and I wouldn’t be fearful about having one done anymore,” she says.
 “I’ve been telling people about Exton ever since my visit, and I wouldn’t go anywhere else.”